Hesperian Health Guides

 How to Take Birth Control Pills

 If a woman is sure she is not pregnant, she can start taking the pill at any time.
-Pills can also be started the same day or at any time in the first 7 days after an abortion or miscarriage.
+Pills can also be started the same day as or at any time in the first 7 days after an abortion or miscarriage.

+The last 7 pills in a 28-day packet contain sugar instead of hormones, but help someone remember to take a pill each day.
 If a woman prefers not to bleed every month, it is safe to take only the hormone pills continuously for up to 3 months.
-When the woman reaches week 4 of her packet (the sugar pills) she can immediately begin a new packet of pills instead of taking the sugar pills.
+When the woman reaches week 4 of her packet (the sugar pills), she can immediately begin a new packet of pills instead of taking the sugar pills.
 Then continue taking the hormone pills in the usual order.

 It is best to take the pill at about the same time every day.
-Many women take the pill with food, especially if they feel some nausea during the first few months that they take it.
+Many women take the pill with food, especially if they feel some nausea during the first few months they take it.

 What if a woman forgets to take her pill?